mwierszycki/abaqus_jobs_launchers/README.md

 # Regular and alternative Abaqus job running methods

 Running Abaqus from the command line is quite common not only on Linux machines.
 It's much more flexible and convenient than using Abaqus/CAE or other GUI apps in many situations.
-In some cases like HPC servers, cloud services it's prefered or even obvious method.
+In some cases like HPC servers, cloud services, it's prefered or even obvious method.

 ## Regular methods